 I just finished reading Stumbling on Happiness, by Daniel Gilbert.
 It’s a good book.
 It made me think about all sorts of things such as life, decisions, accomplishments, goals and values.
 Gilbert says humans are happier when they anticipate something than when they actually live it.
 More intriguing is the fact that their memories of the event live up to the anticipation levels of happiness, despite the fact that the actual experience was not that highly rated when it happened.
 So we can’t accurately predict how happy something we want to do will make us, therefore we are prone to making bad decisions regarding our future.
+If you wonder how this relates to visiting the main Egypt tourist attractions, please keep on reading.
+This is the story of the weirdest trips I’ve ever experienced.

 Do We Really Need Awesome Trips to Be Happy?